yasamanvalizadeh/Cafe_Management_System/README.md

-# A cafe management system with .Net
+# Cafe management system with .Net
 Note: This project is under development.

 Common features: